If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 Once you have sorted out your budget, you can better visualise some realistic goals.
 This might be to pay your credit card, save for a washing machine, buy a better car, or work towards a house deposit.

-Once you have gotten a budget, goals and mapped out a financial plan, it's time to start.
+Once you have a budget, goals and mapped out a financial plan, it's time to start.

 Make a habit to include a dollar here, and there.
 This will add up and do wonders for your morale to see your debts dropping and your assets building.

-There are also government-funded counselling services available in every state and territory to help you with your financial situation and regroup.
+There are government-funded counselling services available in every state and territory to help you with your financial situation.
 These services are free, independent and confidential, and include:

-Problem gambling is a serious addiction that impacts many Australians.
-There are many misconceptions and stigma around problem gambling that results in people experiencing this problem feeling guilt and shame.
+There are many misconceptions and stigma around problem gambling that can make those affected feel guilt and shame.

-To speak to someone about gambling, Gambling Help Online provides free, confidential support for anyone affected by gambling.
-You can chat to a counsellor on line by visiting their website.
-You can also speak to a counsellor by calling Gambler's Helpline on 1800 858 858.
+Gambling Help Online provides free, confidential support for anyone affected by gambling.
+You can chat to a counsellor online or by calling Gambler's Helpline on 1800 858 858.

 We understand that financial situations can change quickly.
 If you're having trouble making your home loan payments, we want to work with you to find a solution.